6 Shoe Stretching DIY Tips & The Best Stretchers of 2022

 Now just wait for the magic to happen.
 We all know that water expands when it freezes!

-4. Try Thick Socks and Blow Dryer For Stretching Shoes:
+4. Try Thick Socks And A Blow Dryer For Stretching Shoes:

 Put on a couple of pairs of socks to make them thick.
 Put your shoes on a turn on your blow dryer.
 Wiggle your feet around while heating up your shoes.